Honda requests cash from employees after overpaid bonuses

 She provided a copy of the memo her husband received from his employer Tuesday, informing him that his recent bonus was overpaid.

-“I asked him that — I said, you know, ‘Was this… the highest check you’d ever gotten for a bonus check — that it seemed weird?’
+“I asked him that.
+I said, you know, ‘Was this… the highest check you’d ever gotten for a bonus check?
+[Did you think] that it seemed weird?’
 And he said no, it wasn’t the highest he’d ever gotten.”

 According to the memo, the employee owed back just shy of 8% of his bonus payment, amounting to hundreds of dollars.